9 Secret Ingredients to a Great Customer Experience Strategy

 Your CX strategy changes depending on the predictability of your market, and to every market there is a different strategic style.
 The Harvard Business Review, suggests the four strategic styles below.
 They include:

-- Classical: This style is best for companies that operate in highly predictable industries.
+- Classical: best for companies that operate in highly predictable industries.
 Companies utilizing a classical style build a favorable market position by planning well into the future, and remaining with the same strategy for several years.
 Ask yourself: Can I sustain my customer experience strategy for many years forward?

 - Adaptive: This is best for companies in unpredictable industries.
 Such companies require a more adaptive strategy that can be easily and rapidly changed.
 Ask yourself: Is my infrastructure one that can change rapidly?
 Is the decision making process quick and easily adaptable?